 - how to pick up your book requests, or

 - finding a great book to read

-Go to Destiny, login with your ID# & password and click on the "My Info" tab and click "Renew" located to the right of the book you wish to renew.
-A red box will appear telling you the new due date.
+- Click "Renew" located to the right of the book you wish to renew.
+(A red box will appear telling you the new due date.)

 - Destiny Catalog